NativeScript/nativescript-cli/README.md

 The NativeScript CLI lets you create, build, and deploy NativeScript-based projects on iOS and Android devices.

 # Get started
 To learn more about how to use NativeScript, please follow our [getting started article](http://docs.nativescript.org).
-To see what commands are available in the CLI please use `tns --help`.
+To see what commands are available in the CLI please type `tns --help` in the console after installing the CLI.

 # License
 Apache 2.0